It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Eph 2:10 For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.

-We must always remember, good works are a RESULT of our salvation, NOT the WAY TO salvation.
+And, we must always remember, good works are a RESULT of our salvation, NOT the WAY TO salvation!!!

 John 14:5-6 Thomas said to Him, “Lord, we do not know where You are going, how do we know the way?”
 6 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father but through Me.

-So we must biblically conclude this: good works come from God and are the FRUIT of a saved person, and they’re also our way of thanking God for His salvation.
+Good works are the FRUIT of a saved person, and they’re also our way of thanking God for His salvation.

-Yet we must never forget; man can ONLY be saved by God’s grace, through faith in Christ, and NOT by works, so no man can boast before God.
+And yet, we must never forget; man can ONLY be saved by God’s grace, through faith in Christ, and NOT by works, so no man can boast before God!!

 John 5:24 “Truly, truly, I say to you, he who hears My word, and believes Him who sent Me, has eternal life, and does not come into judgment, but has passed out of death into life.”

-Let’s also realize that Holy Scripture tells us that some people “believe in vain”, as in:
+And at this point, let’s also realize Holy Scripture tells us some people “believe in vain”.

 1Co 15:1-2: “Now I make known to you, brethren, the gospel which I preached to you, which also you received, in which also you stand, by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain